 Reason 3: They’re Dehydrated

-Grainy poop is often a sign that your dog is in the process of becoming dehydrated.
-That’s because they don’t have enough water to break down food particles and form healthy excretions.
+Dehydration is another reason dog poop looks grainy.
+That’s because they dehydrated dogs don’t have enough water to break down food particles and form healthy excretions.

 The good news is that your dog doesn’t likely have severe dehydration, as when this occurs, they often become so constipated that they may not poop at all.